openid-provider-commands September 2025

 Types utilizing a URI name SHOULD be limited to vendor-specific implementations that are not commonly applicable, and are specific to the implementation details of the resource server where they are used.

-Relying Parties supporting OpenID Provider Commands register a Commands URI with the OP as part of their client registration.
+Relying Parties supporting OpenID Provider Commands register a Command Endpoint with the OP as part of their client registration.

-If the RP supports OpenID Connect Dynamic Client Registration 1.0, it uses this metadata value to register the OpenID Provider Commands URI:
+If the RP supports OpenID Connect Dynamic Client Registration 1.0, it uses this metadata value to register the OpenID Provider Command Endpoint:

 This specification defines features used by both Relying Parties and OpenID Providers that choose to implement OpenID Provider Commands.
 All of these Relying Parties and OpenID Providers MUST implement the features that are listed in this specification as being "REQUIRED" or are described with a "MUST".
 No other implementation considerations for implementations of OpenID Provider Commands are defined by this specification.